 Protecting The Principal’s Interests

-An agent preserves the principal’s welfare by preventing conflicts of interest and adhering to their directives.
+An agent preserves the principal’s welfare by preventing conflicts of interest and adhering to their advance directives.
 This includes safeguarding personal property, ensuring accurate financial records, and maintaining ethical decision-making.
 For instance, they protect assets from misuse and mitigate risks that could harm the principal’s estate.

 Legal Responsibilities And Limitations